-If you are looking for articles from magazines/journals that Columbia Library does not subscribe to, you can do an article request for them, and we should be able to obtain electronic copies of the articles for you.
+If you are looking for articles from magazines/journals that Columbia Library does not subscribe to, you can submit an interlibrary loan article request, and in most cases you'll get access to a copy of the article in a few days.

-2. Enter your Library ID (14-digit number on the back of your Columbia ID, beginning with 22711...) and your last name to log in to the system.
+3. Set your password if you do not already have one.
+Enter your Library ID (14-digit number on the back of your Columbia ID, beginning with 22711...) and your password to login to the system.

-5. You will see a form where you will need to enter the information (article title, author, magazine/journal title, pages, year, volume and issue number, ISSN, etc.) about each article you want.
+5. You will see a form to enter the information (article title, author, magazine/journal title, pages, year, volume and issue number, ISSN, etc.) about each article you want.
 Fill in the information and click Submit for each article.

-6. Usually within a few days, you will receive an email message once the article is available that directs you to login to the system.
+6. Usually within a few days, you will receive an email message saying the article is available.
+You'll log in to access the scanned image of the article.
 The article(s) will be accessible as PDFs for about 30 days, during which time you can print and/or save them for your own use.
-The access within the system expires after 30 days due to copyright restrictions.
+Access within the system expires after 30 days due to copyright restrictions.